muammar/mkchromecast/README.md

 #### PyQt5

 These Python bindings are needed if you intend to use the system tray menu.
-As previously said, I also suggest you to install it using homebrew:
+As previously said, I also suggest you to install it using Homebrew:

 ```
 brew install pyqt5 --with-python